-Compensation Decisions for the Year Ended September 30, 2024
+Compensation Decisions for the Year Ended September 30, 2025

-During the 2024 fiscal year, the NEOs were (i) Mr. Juan Gavidia, the current CEO, (ii) Ms. Nuria Menendez, the current CFO and General Manager of Orovalle Minerals, S.L.; (iii) Mr. Binh Vu, the current Vice-President Legal Affairs & Corporate Secretary; and (iv) Mr. Ruben Collar, the current Director of Operations of Orovalle Minerals, S.L.
+During the 2025 fiscal year, the NEOs were (i) Mr. Juan Gavidia, the current CEO, (ii) Ms. Nuria Menendez, the current CFO and General Manager of Orovalle Minerals, S.L.; (iii) Mr. Binh Vu, the current Vice-President Legal Affairs & Corporate Secretary; and (iv) Mr. Ruben Collar, the current Director of Operations of Orovalle Minerals, S.L.

-The performance objectives established for fiscal 2024 included: (i) health, safety and environment; (ii) operations, production and production quality; and (iii) financial condition, including balance sheet management, operating costs, capital expenditures.
+The performance objectives established for fiscal 2025 included: (i) health, safety and environment; (ii) operations, production and production quality; and (iii) financial condition, including balance sheet management, operating costs, capital expenditures.
 Consideration was also given to the leadership and completion of strategic projects.

-Following the completion of fiscal 2024, the Compensation, Nominating and Governance Committee reviewed corporate performance in respect of fiscal 2024 and the success of each NEO in achieving the objectives and considered certain performance achievements in making its recommendations for executive compensation to the Board in respect of fiscal 2024.
-The Compensation, Nominating and Governance Committee also considered the challenging situation facing the management team in connection with the labour matters, global inflation, and the minimal number of senior executives managing Orvana's operations and strategic direction relative to the size and complexity of the organization and in comparison to other companies considered similar in size, production, and complexity to Orvana.
+Following the completion of fiscal 2025, the Compensation, Nominating and Governance Committee commenced the review of corporate performance during fiscal 2025 and the success of each NEO in achieving the objectives, and it is currently continuing that review.
+In formulating its recommendations to the Board in respect of executive compensation for fiscal 2025 and 2026, the committee will consider corporate and individual performance, including performance achievements during the year, as well as relevant contextual factors.
+These factors include, without limitation, the challenging operating and financial environment encountered in fiscal 2025 such as the Company's efforts to secure and complete required funding and advance key strategic initiatives such as the oxides stockpile project and the Don Mario plant expansion, the situation facing the management team in connection with the labour matters, and the minimal number of senior executives managing Orvana's operations and strategic direction relative to the size and complexity of the organization and in comparison to other companies considered similar in size, production, and complexity to Orvana.